mneal4/CSE_701_finalproject/README.md

 ## Running the Program

 The user has three options when running the program.
-The first is that no arguments are provided, in this case, the program will print a description of the program.
-The second is when the user has data they want to cluster on but they do not have the true classifications to compare to, in which case, the following four inputs (executable + three user-defined inputs) are needed.
+The first is that no arguments are provided, in this case, a description of the program will be printed.
+The second is when the user has data they want to cluster on but they do not have the true classifications to compare to, in which case, the following four inputs (executable + three user-defined inputs) are needed in the following order.
 1. Executable name (i.e. ./finalproject)
 2. The data (.csv file) you are clustering on (these must be numeric)
 3. The number of clusters (this must be a positive integer)
 4. Name of the file you want to export the estimated clusters to (i.e. output.txt)

-If the user does have the true clusters than five inputs (executable + four user-defined inputs) are needed, as follows.
+If the user does have the true clusters than five inputs (executable + four user-defined inputs) are needed, as follows in the following order.
 1. Executable name (i.e. ./finalproject)
 2. The data (.csv file) you are clustering on (these must be numeric)
 3. The number of clusters (this must be a positive integer)